isimplypancakes/Nitrous-macOS/README.md

 > protocol and building a native client against it.
 Use it at your own risk,
 > ideally with an account you can afford to lose.

+## Disclaimers

+You WILL need a Klipy API key if you want gifs to work.
+The app may not launch on first boot, all you need to do is run xattr -c /path/to/your/app.app and the app should open fine.

 ## Design

 Not a Discord re-skin.
 The UI is built with Swift designed with liquid glass elements in mind.